2-day Road Trip in Southern Sweden

 Skanör and Falsterbo on the Swedish South West Coast

 It was about an hour and a half from The Øresund Bridge to Skanör - Falsterbo.
 The roads were good and it was an easy drive.
 We were happy to be on the road again.
-Our summer 2018 trip had been delayed for a month as Di ended up in the hospital for a week with Ramsey Hunt Syndrome.
-After a week in the hospital, we took three weeks for her to fully recover.
-The sight of the small town on the Swedish West Coast brought smiles to our faces.
-It was nice to finally travel again.
-We drove straight to the harbor and beach area.
+Our summer 2018 trip had been delayed as a week into our travels Di was hospitalized for a week with Ramsey Hunt Syndrome, plus a couple of weeks of recovery.
+The sight of the small town on the Swedish west coast brought smiles to our faces.
+It was nice to travel again and forget about health challenges for a while.
+We drove straight to the harbour and beach area.
 Skanör is right on the Sea of Øresund.

-The weather was superb and we decided to park for a couple of hours to explore.
+The weather was warm and welcoming and we decided to invest an hour or two.
 We parked by the Skanör Boat Club and marveled at the many sailboats but quickly ventured on to the beach.
 When planning a road trip the danger can often be to cram in too much into one day.
-Skanör was one of those surprise locations we had never heard of before but we could easily have stayed here for a few days.
-The sandy beach was absolutely superb and so was the weather.
-We stuck our feet in the water and walked for a while along the coast.
-Admired the tiny colorful beach houses but then it was time to move on.
+Skanör was one of those surprise locations we had never heard of before but we could easily have stayed for a day or two.
+It is so close to Copenhagen too!
+The sandy beach was absolutely superb and the weather did not hurt our first impressions.
+We stuck our feet in the water, walked for a while along the coast and admired the tiny colourful beach houses.
+Alas before long, it was time to move on.

 Ystad - Quaint town on the South Coast of Sweden

 The drive from Skanör to Ystad is about 3 and a half hours along the south coast of Sweden.
-On this stretch, you drive through dozens of smaller towns, many of them catering to summer tourism due to the perfect location along the sea.
-Traffic does not move as fast here but it okay, as there is plenty to feast your eye at along this route.
-Campsites, small supermarkets selling ice cream, holiday apartments, beach access roads, people headed for the beach and lots of trees along the road.
-We drove straight for the center of Ystad and parked the car near the main square.
+On this stretch, you drive through dozens of smaller towns, many of them catering to summer tourism due to their stellar location along the sea.
+Traffic does not move as fast here but that is okay, as there is plenty to feast your eye on along the route.
+Campsites, small supermarkets selling ice cream, holiday apartments, beach access roads, people headed for the beach and lots of towering trees along the road.
+We drove straight for the centre of Ystad and parked near the main square.
 Ystad is quaint and immaculate.
-The brick buildings have every imaginable color combinations and I spent some time walking along the cobbled streets while Diana was shopping in the center of town.
-We enjoyed lunch at a sidewalk café where would take in the atmosphere on this stellar summer day.
+The brick buildings have every imaginable colour combination and I spent some time walking along the cobbled streets while Diana was shopping along the pedestrian only downtown.
+We enjoyed lunch at a sidewalk café where we could take in the atmosphere on the stellar summer day.